mohangk/goodroot.ca/content/_index.md

 ### :earth_africa: :purple_heart:

-Born Canadian, **Kellen** - also known as goodroot - has spent over two decades fiddling with things on the Internet.
+Born in Edmonton, **Kellen** - also known as goodroot - has spent over two decades fiddling with things on the Internet.

 His greatest joys are his friends and loved ones, nature, meditation, hockey, gaming, cooking, crafting systems and building teams.